 In this paper we focus on networks satisfying a regularity condition: namely that the off-diagonal blocks $\bm{A}_{lk}$ for $l \neq k$ have the same row sum (that is, they are row-regular, or semimagic, matrices, \cite{doan2022sprectrum}).
-In terms of the Kuramoto model, this assumption means that, for any pair of layers, each oscillator in the first layer is connected with the same number of oscillators in the other layer.
-To investigate the dynamics of such a system, we introduce an auxiliary \textit{reduced} $M \times M$ network, in which each layer of the original system is condensed into one global oscillator.
+In terms of the Kuramoto model, this assumption means that, for any pair of areas, each oscillator in the first sub-network is connected with the same number of oscillators in the other sub-network.
+To investigate the dynamics of such a system, we introduce an auxiliary \textit{reduced} $M \times M$ network, in which each sub-network of the original system is condensed into one global oscillator.
 More concretely, the reduced system is described by the adjacency matrix

 where $r_{\bm{A}_{lk}}$ is the row sum of $\bm{A}_{lk}$.
-At this point, it is important to emphasize that these matrices have information about the coupling strength for the intra-layer and inter-layer case, thus the line sum captures this information.
-We also remark that the row sums $r_{\bm{A}_{lk}}$ capture the information about the inter-layer and intra-layer coupling strengths; this information is therefore present in the reduced system.
+At this point, it is important to emphasize that these matrices have information about the coupling strength for the intra-area and inter-area cases, thus the line sum captures this information.

 We can now define the reduced Kuramoto model: